wells-consulting/WCKit/README.md

 # WCKit

-Some simple additions to Swift.
+Some simple additions to Swift and UIKit.

 ## Reasoning